andkuzm/PyTaRGET/README.md

 Here HuggingFace is required to be passed as hftoken parameter, for gemma token should belong to an account with access to it.
 Encoding once again should be done with ```experiment.encode()```, which will again create three datasets, but the only one important for instruction-tuned models is test dataset, so train_fraction parameter can simple be used to determine proportion of the dataset that would be used for testing (1-train_fraction).

-After encoding is done testing can be started, for that ```experiment.validate_llm()``` should be used, it will load chosen model, tokenize inputs, insert insstructions and pass it to the model, then it will append predictions it gave to the results file, fine-tuned models create file with instructions only after the whole dataset is tested, instruction-tuned models append them as they are produced, so validation can be divided into several sessions.
+After encoding is done testing can be started, for that ```experiment.validate_llm()``` should be used, it will load chosen model, tokenize inputs, insert instructions and pass it to the model, then it will append predictions it gave to the results file, fine-tuned models create file with instructions only after the whole dataset is tested, instruction-tuned models append them as they are produced, so validation can be divided into several sessions.

 If it is required to get metrics from the predictions make this can be used: ```experiment.get_metrics_llm()```, under the assumption that the file with predictions the model made is not moved, nor renamed.